Second Charge Mortgages

 • Two individual mortgages can often be hard to keep on top of financially.

-• Second charge mortgages usually come with higher interest rates.
+• Second charge mortgages usually come with higher interest rates, so you could end up paying more in the long-term.

-As with any mortgage, there are universal pros and cons to weigh up, alongside further considerations that you should make before venturing forth.
+As with any mortgage, there are universal pros and cons to weigh up, alongside further considerations that you should make before going ahead.
 There are inherent risks to second charge mortgages, which is why you have to be completely certain that it’s the right move for you.
 For example, if you were to lose your job, would you still be able to make two separate monthly mortgage repayments?
 Is your credit score suitable?
 Are your finances in order?
-It could be that remortgaging, saving up, dipping into savings, or a personal loan is the better solution even though these alternatives may not appear as such on the surface.
-Furthermore, if you were to move home you’d be left with a relatively low deposit sum, given that paying off two separate loans for a property would have a substantial effect on your finances.

 Every day we help a growing number of people in finding a mortgage deal that’s specifically designed around their personal requirements and financial circumstances, all while guiding them through each step of the journey.
 If you’re in need of a team of expert mortgage brokers then feel free to contact us today at 01915809890 and we’ll get you on your way towards a perfect property solution!
 And why not see how much you could borrow up to today by using our mortgage calculator?